-Here are three fun and challenging moves to do with children that will build core strength, improve upper and lower extremity motor control and visual and spatial perceptual focus.
+Here are three fun and challenging moves to do with children that will build core strength, improve upper and lower extremity motor control and visual and spatial focus.

 - Place your forearms on the floor or a mat with the elbows aligned below the shoulders, and arms parallel to the body at shoulder-width distance.

 - Push toes into the floor and squeeze the backside muscles to move the body up.

 - Look ahead to a spot on the floor beyond the hands.

 - Hold the position for five to ten seconds and then come back down.

 - Lie face down on your stomach with arms and legs extended.
 Keep your neck in a neutral position.

 - Keeping the arms and legs straight (but not locked) and torso stationary, simultaneously lift your arms and legs up toward the ceiling.
 The back arches and arms and legs lift several inches off the floor.

 - Hold for two to five seconds and lower back down.